 For instance, plastic pens are entirely closed off, effectively preventing corrosion.
 On the other hand, you may select a metal-based ring for harsh environments.

 6.5 Rely on Hermetic Sealed Packaging

 You can rely on hermetically sealed packages to prevent environmental conditions from affecting the PCB.
-However, sealing the PCB in the container has to be completed in a controlled environment.
-It can keep any moisture from being trapped inside the packaging and destroying the PCB.
+However, closing the PCB in the container has to be completed in a controlled environment.
+It can keep any moisture from being trapped inside the packaging and destroy the PCB.

 7、How to Preserve Copper PCB

 When looking for the best copper-clad boards, customers need a manufacturer that produces high-quality CCL with a standard.